pdhoopr/gps-to-gpx/README.md

 ## Roadmap

-This project was created primarily as a hobby project to help familiarize myself with the process of creating a Node.js library.
+This project was created primarily as a hobby project to help familiarize myself with the process of creating a JavaScript library.
 For that reason, and because it has pretty targeted use cases, it probably won't get a ton of attention.
 Hopefully, someone somewhere finds it useful and does something super cool with it.
 If that person is you, I'd love to hear from you!
-Also, if you have any feature requests or encounter any problems, please feel free to add them to the [issue tracker](https://github.com/impatrickhooper/gps-to-gpx/issues).
+Also, if you have any feature requests or encounter any problems, please feel free to add them to the [issue tracker](https://github.com/impatrickhooper/gps-to-gpx/issues) or submit a pull request.
 Thank you!

 ## License